april9288/MiniCar/README.md

 # Mini Car

 It's a 3d truck-like model built with Three.js library.
 Three.js is a Javascript library for rendering 3d models in web browsers.
 This project is not complete yet.
-Only 90% done.
-But now I'm now working hard on making a wing to attach to the truck.
+I'm now working hard on making a wing to attach to the truck.
 So it will end up looking like a flying truck which I have imagined only in my head.

 * [minicar](https://april9288.github.io/MiniCar/) - You can play around with the model here.
 It's moving!